david-streamlio/pulsar-nifi-bundle/README.md

 To build the NAR files using Maven, just run the following command:

-`mvn clean package -Dnifi.version=<NIFI VERSION> -Dulsar.version=<PULSAR VERSION> -Djdk.release=<JAVA VERSION>`
+`mvn clean package -Dnifi.version=<NIFI VERSION> -Dpulsar.version=<PULSAR VERSION> -Djdk.release=<JAVA VERSION>`

 The default values for these properties are, 1.11.3 for NiFi, 2.8.0 for Pulsar, and JDK 8 for Java.

-Note that currently NiFi version 1.14 is not currently supported due to an API change.
+Most current version is Apache NiFi 1.15.3.

 ## How to test